David Maclagan: Subsequent career

 He was elected a Fellow of the Royal Society of Edinburgh in 1828, proposed by Sir John Robison.
 In 1828 he was also elected a member of the Aesculapian Club.
+In 1829 Maclagan was elected a member of the Harveian Society of Edinburgh and served as President in 1833.

 He died at his home, 129 George Street, in Edinburgh on 6 June 1865.
 He is buried in Dean Cemetery, Edinburgh.
 The substantial grave lies against the north wall of the original cemetery (backing onto the northern extension).
 His wife and many of his children and grandchildren are buried with him.

 Positions of note

 MacLagan held a number of notable positions and had the unusual distinction of serving as president of both the Royal College of Surgeons and the Royal College of Physicians of Edinburgh.